robingenz/capacitor-firebase-authentication/docs/firebase-js-sdk.md

 const signInWithPhoneNumber = async () => {
   // 1.
 Start phone number verification
-  FirebaseAuthentication.signInWithPhoneNumber({
+  const result = FirebaseAuthentication.signInWithPhoneNumber({
     phoneNumber: '123456789',
   });
-  const listener = FirebaseAuthentication.addListener('phoneCodeSent', ({ verificationId }) => {
   // 2.
 Let the user enter the SMS code const verificationCode = window.prompt(
     'Please enter the verification code that was sent to your mobile device.', );
   // 3.
-Sign in on the web layer using the verification ID and verification code. const credential = firebase.auth.PhoneAuthProvider.credential(verificationId, verificationCode);
+Sign in on the web layer using the verification ID and verification code. const credential = firebase.auth.PhoneAuthProvider.credential(result.verificationId, verificationCode);
   await firebase.auth().signInWithCredential(credential);
-  });
 };
 ```